 What makes the virus scary is the lack of reported information from abroad.
 And if you are someone who likes to travel, the risk for travelers is great.

 The number of infected people rose very quickly.
 Currently, Wuhan province is on lockdown.
-The World Health Organization has also declared coronavirus a global emergency.
+The World Health Organization declared coronavirus a global emergency.
+On March 12, 2020, they declared the coronavirus outbreak a pandemic.

 Some articles claim that it has a low mortality rate and that only immunocompromised people will be susceptible to it.
 However… a lot is still unknown.